Our next Open Day

 As part of your own career development, and with support from your tutor, you’ll undertake a period of work placement within a professional environment in the creative industries.
 You’ll be encouraged to think critically about your professional practices and performance in both planning and execution, whilst learning about self-employment, networking, managing an online profile, professional communication and event planning.

 Assessment: Work placement and portfolio.
+20 credits.

 Focusing on the role of system technician, you’ll build on your knowledge of PA systems, exploring current PA design concepts, to work towards designing one of your own for a real venue.
 You’ll consider a number of factors that will affect the resulting sound: from acoustics, frequency balance and environmental factors, to client specifics such as noise sensitivity and audience coverage.